Tommy Suharto: Personal life

 In the early 1990s, Tommy was in a relationship with singer Maya Rumantir and there was speculation they would be married.
 Tommy’s mother reportedly objected to the relationship because Maya is a Christian of Chinese-Manado heritage, whereas Tommy is a Javanese Muslim, so his parents preferred him to marry someone of Javanese royal lineage.
 In 2001, police questioned Maya during their search for Tommy when he was a fugitive.
 She denied hiding him.
 Tommy was also romantically linked to actress Nia Zulkarnaen, but Tommy's parents reportedly disapproved of the relationship.

 On 28 April 1996, Tommy's mother died after a heart attack following a family dinner.
 Jakarta’s rumor mill speculated that Tommy and his brother Bambang had been arguing over the national car policy, and one of them fired a shot that hit their mother.
 The persistent rumor was denied by former National Police chief Sutanto (a presidential aide in 1996) in the 2011 book Pak Harto The Untold Stories.
 Bambang also dismissed the rumor as "communist slander".

 At the age of 34, Tommy married 22-year-old Ardhia Pramesti Regita Cahyani, better known as 'Tata', on 30 April 1997 at At-Tin Mosque at Taman Mini recreation park.
 Tata is from royal lineage of Mangkunegaran principality of Surakarta.
 They have two children: Dharma Mangkuluhur and Radhyana Gayanti Hutami.
 On 15 May 2006, Tata filed for divorce and moved to Singapore.
 They were divorced in September 2006.

 In 2017, one of Tommy's lawyers, Salim Muhammad, said that prior to going to jail, Tommy had given Tata 100 billion rupiah to look after their two children.
 He claimed the money disappeared with Tata without a trace, without Tommy's knowledge.

 While on the run from the law in 2001, Tommy spent some of his time living with former model Lani Banjaranti.
 Lani in 2003 announced she had a 13-month-old son, Syalif Putrawan, fathered by Tommy.

-When Tommy was jailed on Nusakambangan Island prison for murder, he received overnight visits from his girlfriend Sandy Harun.
+When Tommy was jailed on Nusa Kambangan prison for murder, he received overnight visits from his girlfriend Sandy Harun.
 She later gave birth to a daughter fathered by Tommy, Marimbi Djodi Putri.

 In 2009, Tommy was romantically linked to model Catherine Wilson, after she was invited to one of his resorts in Bali.